 each signal.
 Each rising and falling edge of both inputs is counted.

-You can change it to fast mode afterward.
+change it to fast mode afterward.

 If the block input